 After being introduced at an extremely early age to the world of music, he began composing at the age of 13.
 He has now written over 175 pieces, varying from every conceivable style of film music and modern classical repertoire.
 His most esteemed works include the public album releases of Elements (2014), Legacy (2014), Stars to Everywhere (2015), and his most recent release, Memories of the Waking World (2016).
 With the additional album releases and commissioned pieces, the entire composition assortment thus far has become staggering.
 In addition, Alex has also featured numerous compositions in performances, including “Genesis” by the Fossil Ridge Symphony Orchestra and “I Will Return”, performed by the University of Arizona Cello Studio.
 Most recently, the cello quartet piece "Ashes of Rome" was premiered during the University of Arizona Cello Congress in 2017.

 In addition to personal publications and commissioned work, Alex Rhodes has also written for several films and projects.
 Starting in early 2015, Alex began working on scoring for a web series entitled The Laser Games.
 Later that same year, he completed scores for another web series (Logan Hub) and composed for his first film, an award- winning student film entitled Cabin.
-Currently, Alex is completing work on multiple other film and personal projects, including White Room (released Fall 2016), Unto Others (released Spring 2017), Epiphany (released Winter 2017), and Thief (due for release Spring 2018).
+Since then, Alex has composed for numerous other short films including White Room (released Fall 2016), Unto Others (released Spring 2017), Epiphany (released Winter 2017), Thief (released Spring 2018), and James (released Spring 2018)